KouroshKSH/ML-PedroDomingos-CSEP-546/lec2/lec2.md

 <h2>Decision Tree Decision Boundaries</h2>

-Decision trees divide the feature space into axis-parallel rectangles, and label each rectangle with one of the$\ K $ classes.
+Decision trees divide the feature space into axis-parallel rectangles, and label each rectangle with one of the $K$ classes.
 You can always represent a boolean function with a decision tree, since truth tables are very inefficient decision trees.
 The tree will in the worst case require exponentially many nodes.

 ![image_of_decision_tree](https://raw.githubusercontent.com/LiLSchw4nz/ML-PedroDomingos-CSEP-546/master/images/image_of_decision_tree_1.png)